 For ancient grutch which long ago ‘twene these two houses was.

 From forth the fatal loins of these two foes

 2. In 1579, Edmund Spenser signed a letter to Gabriel Harvey (both of whom were in Leicester’s circle and had recently attended North’s entertainments for the Queen at Kirtling Hall) with a knowing reference to The Merchant of Venice:

 Chapter of Michael Blanding’s “North by Shakespeare,” explores considerable evidence that Thomas North wrote an early version of The Merchant of Venice for the Queen’s visit in September of 1578 to North’s Kirtling Hall.
 Thomas had needed a dinner-masque in which he could present gifts to the other noble guests and a fabulous jewel to the Queen.
-This is why the play includes references to and even set-up of a dinner-masque (which in the extant version is bizarrely cancelled at the last minute), costumed masquers carrying a chest of jewels, and there is such focus on Portia’s ring.
-Also the Princes of Morocco and Aragon would have had peculiar relevance to North’s French and English noble guests in 1578.
+This is why the play includes references to and even set-up of a dinner-masque (which in the extant version is bizarrely canceled at the last minute), costumed masquers carrying a chest of jewels, and there is such focus on Portia’s ring.
+Also, the Princes of Morocco and Aragon would have had particular relevance to North’s French and English noble guests in 1578.